MrezaMomeni/IMT/Codes/2- Medical_Insurance/parnian_lali/Readme.md

 ## Overview

 Medical costs have been rising globally, making insurance planning more critical than ever.
-This project uses regression algorithms to estimate individual insurance expenses based on personal attributes such as age, gender, BMI, region, and lifestyle factors.
+This project uses regression algorithms to estimate individual insurance expenses based on personal attributes such as age, gender, BMI, region and lifestyle factors.

 ---